VeriLLM: A Lightweight Framework for Publicly Verifiable Decentralized Inference: Security Analysis

-\begin{lemma}[Binding] Given a collision-resistant hash and Merkle tree, a prover that has posted $r_i$ cannot later open an inconsistent value at a sampled index with more than negligible probability. \end{lemma}
+The commit–then–sample protocol underpins VeriLLM’s verifiability.
+Each node first commits to its hidden-state tensor via Merkle root $r_i$; after all roots are posted, a public seed $R = \mathsf{Hash}(r_1,r_2,\dots,r_n)$ is computed to derive sampling positions.
+This sequencing guarantees both \emph{binding} (immutability) and \emph{unpredictability} (fair randomness).

-\begin{lemma}[Unpredictability] If $R$ is computed from $(r_1,\dots,r_n)$ after all roots are posted on-chain, and the hash is modeled as a random oracle, then the distribution of sampled indices is unpredictable to any party at the time of committing the roots. \end{lemma}
+\begin{lemma}[Binding] Given a collision-resistant hash and a binding Merkle tree, a prover that posts $r_i$ cannot later open inconsistent values at any sampled index except with negligible probability. \end{lemma}

-Together, these lemmas imply that any party posting a root without computing the corresponding hidden states risks being unable to answer the later opening queries, leading to certain detection and slashing.
+\begin{lemma}[Unpredictability] If $R=\mathsf{Hash}(r_1,\dots,r_n)$ is computed only after all roots are posted, and the hash is modeled as a random oracle, then sampling indices are computationally unpredictable to any participant at commit time. \end{lemma}